Aftermath: 24 - A Borrower of the Night (2020)

 “Please leave?”
 Newton asks, incredulous.

 “Yes.”
-Hermann has his bearings now, can bring real ice into his tone.
-“If you think that submitting a grant on your behalf was some attempt at fence mending, think again.
+Hermann has his bearings now and can bring real ice into his tone.
+“If you think submitting a grant on your behalf was some attempt at fence mending, think again.
 I consider you to be irresponsible, reckless, and a poor choice for the head of the K-science Division.
 I have always been of that opinion, but I am convinced now.
 Go and scrape what remains of your department into a semblance of order prior to the Category Four event that’s predicted to arrive as soon as ten days from now.
 Do it immediately.”

 Newton’s face closes.
 “Fine.”
 He stands with remarkable poise.
 In the doorway he stops, one hand on the frame.
 He does not look at Hermann.
 “I loved your paper,” he says simply.
 “You’ve never written a paper I haven’t loved.”